PrinceMuichkine/afcfta-ai/README.md

 Click "Deploy" and wait for your frontend to deploy.

-Once deployed, you should be able to use your hosted instance of ChatLabs via the URL Vercel gives you.
+Once deployed, you should be able to use your hosted instance of Afcfta.ai via the URL Vercel gives you.

 ## Platform Tools